vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Hall of Heroes - AutomatonGPT.md

 The temple in town has communal rooms that each person can step into and they are astrally projected to a demi-plane that can be used as a church/place of worship to their chosen deity.

-An encounter where the environment around them feeds off the mood of the party.

-The happier and nicer they are, the brighter the light, the more vibrant the colours.
-Little do they know that staying in this nice and pleasant environment will slowly drain their energy = take levels of exhaustion??
-Creatures get stronger etc

-The more horrible they are, the opposite

-Shifting battlefield encounter/quest.
-Can transport them and the room to an alternate location
-fail - somewhere sinister, dungeon etc
-mid - a different location, but safe
-exceed - exactly where they meant to get to
-Nat 1 - takes them to limbo???

-Performance based encounter...
-Someone/something trying to steal Lullaby's ability to mimic

-Mechanical puzzle based encounter...